 Working caregiver?
 Make a plan

 When it comes to caring for an aging loved one, most families don't have a plan until there is a problem.
 But as many working caregivers have discovered, the stress of making caregiving arrangements in crisis mode can be overwhelming.

-Editor’s note: This article, originally published in October 2019, has been updated with information from a November 2019 report by the AARP Public Policy Institute on the economic value of family caregiving.
+Editor’s note: This article, originally published in October 2019, has been updated with information from AARP and the National Alliance for Caregiving's 2020 national survey of family caregivers.